hpe-dev-incubator/hpe-dev-portal/content/blog/getting-started-with-volume-snapshots-on-a-kubernetes-cluster-in-hpe-greenlake-for-private-cloud-enterprise.md

 The CSI defines a standard interface for container orchestration systems, like K8s, to expose arbitrary block and file storage systems to their containerized workloads.
 Support for CSI in K8s was introduced as *alpha* in its v1.9 release, and promoted to *beta* in its v1.10 release.
-Since v1.13 release, the implementation of the CSI has been in *GA* in K8s.
+Implementation of the CSI has been in *GA* in K8s since v1.13 release.
 With the adoption of CSI, the K8s volume layer becomes truly extensible.
 Using CSI, 3rd party storage providers, such as HPE,  can write and deploy plugins exposing new storage systems in K8s without ever having to touch the core K8s code.
 This gives K8s users more options for storage and makes the system more secure and reliable.